Biol 303 - Intermediate Cell Biology » Fall 2021 » Exam 1 Fast Facts

 Where are hydrophobic interactions most likely to occur?

-the core of a water-soluble protein
+B. on the surface of a water-soluble protein

-between two charged molecules
+C. between two charged molecules

 Question #21